 Two Timeframes for Viewing Remains Following a Traumatic Death

-The study referenced a moment ago was geared to viewing of the body of the deceased shortly after the traumatic event, or at some point after the traumatic death is discovered.
-The later time period is a viewing that is not all that different from what occurs in the course of mourning the loss of a loved one in a manner that was not traumatic.
-(With that said, there may be some limitations as to what the staff of a funeral home is able to do to prepare the remains for a subsequent viewing following a traumatic death.)
+The study referenced a moment ago was geared to the viewing of the body of the deceased shortly after the traumatic event, or at some point after the traumatic death is discovered.
+The later period is a viewing that is not all that different from what occurs in the course of mourning the loss of a loved one in a manner that was not traumatic.
+(With that said, there may be some limitations as to what the staff of a funeral home can do to prepare the remains for a subsequent viewing following a traumatic death.)

 Reactions to the Prospect of Viewing the Remains of Loved One Directly After a Traumatic Death

 If an accident, homicide, or suicide occurs, a close family member may be asked to identify the body.
 In the grand scheme of things, this task does not have to be done by a family member and can be undertaken by a friend or colleague, by an individual trusted by the family who is familiar with the deceased individual.

 Some family members do not want to identify the remains of a loved one.
 The reality is that following a traumatic death, the appearance of the deceased family member can be troubling.
 A good many people want to remember their family members as they were in life.
 They fear that those images may be supplanted by how the loved one appears following a traumatic passing.

 At the other end of the spectrum, some individuals insists on seeing a family member in the aftermath of the traumatic death.
 They want to take this step to make sure that the deceased family member is being properly cared for in the aftermath of a horrific death.

 In the end, in the more immediate aftermath of the traumatic death, family members should be given the option of viewing the remains or not doing so.